juanmf/Java2PlantUML/README.md

 Results
 =======

-The end result is a file named "j2puml+now+.txt" that you can process with [PlantUML](http://plantuml.com/plantuml) in order to get the UML diagram rendered by PlantUML as per the instructions in the generated script.
+The end result is a file named "j2puml+now+.txt" that you can process with [PlantUML online Render](http://plantuml.com/plantuml) in order to get the UML diagram rendered by PlantUML as per the instructions in the generated script.
 A run over this project renders:

 ![java2Plant diagram should appear here..](/doc/java2Plant.png?raw=true "Java2Plant Collaboration")